CyTargetLinker/cytargetlinker.github.io/pages/tutorials/tutorial3.md

   </tr>
 </table>

-After clicking 'OK', you can select which of the link sets in the folder should be used - in this tutorial, we will only use the available link set (Figure 5).
+After clicking 'OK', you can select which of the linksets in the folder should be used - in this tutorial, we will only use the available linkset (Figure 5).

 <table>
   <tr>